alex-massa/ifmqtoggle/README.md

 make
 ```

-The build process will run in a container and will result in an `.ipk` package in the `.build` directory once finished. \
+Once finished, the build process will result in an `.ipk` package in the `.build` directory. \
-Transfer a copy to the target device via SCP or any method of your choice, then install it from the device's shell:
+Transfer a copy to the target device via SCP or any method of your choice, then install it from the shell of the device:
 ```sh
 opkg update
 opkg install ifmqtoggle_*_all.ipk
 ```

-Note that the build process does not use the official [OpenWrt SDK container image](https://hub.docker.com/r/openwrt/sdk/) as it wouldn't compile the package dependencies; instead, a Debian image is used to set up the build environment from scratch, which requires a considerable amount of time.
+> [!TIP]

-Check out [this wiki page](https://github.com/alex-massa/ifmqtoggle/wiki/Manually-building-the-package) for instructions on manually building the package.
+> For instructions on how to build the package manually, refer to this [wiki page](https://github.com/alex-massa/ifmqtoggle/wiki/Manually-building-the-package).

 ## Configuration